OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 # a2ensite engineblock.conf
 # service apache2 reload
 ```
-Disable secure cookies (for now, take care of a secure installtion in production)
+Disable secure cookies (for now, take care of a secure installation in production)
 ```
 # vi application/configs/application.ini
 ```